-Linda and Herbert Hall made no statement in their wills on the nature of collection development for their library, rather directing their trustees to make this determination.
+Linda and Herbert Hall made no statement in their wills on what the library should collect, rather directing their trustees to make this determination.
 In 1941, the Board of Trustees selected advisors from the national library community to assist them.
 Extensive research and conversations with local and regional leaders resulted in the decision to create a research library focused on science, engineering and technology.

 The collection emphasizes journals and other serial publications.
 Monographs, conference proceedings, engineering specifications and standards, indexes and abstracts, government documents, technical reports, and reference materials support the journal collection.